maxcom/lor-jamwiki/README.txt

 JAMWiki can operate using files for storage, or using a database.
 For larger implementations a database is highly recommended.
 To utilize a database the following steps are required during initial setup:

   1. Install an appropriate JDBC driver in the WEB-INF/lib directory.
 JDBC driver packages can normally be obtained from the database vendor.
   2. Create the JAMWiki database.
 JAMWiki can also use an existing database.
   3. Create a user login for JAMWiki.
 The user must have permission to create tables and sequences.

-4. During setup choose "Database" from the persistency-type dropdown menu and fill out the driver, database type, url, username and password fields.
+  4. During setup choose "Database" from the persistency-type dropdown menu.
+For Oracle, MySql and Postgres choose the appropriate database type; for all other database types choose Ansi.
+Fill out the driver, url, username and password fields.
 Check with your database vendor to determine the appropriate values for each of these fields.
 Some example values are below:

        JDBC driver class: org.postgresql.Driver
        JDBC driver class: com.mysql.jdbc.Driver
        JDBC driver class: oracle.jdbc.driver.OracleDriver
        Database type    : as appropriate
        Database URL     : jdbc:postgresql://localhost:5432/<database_name>
        Database URL     : jdbc:mysql://localhost:3306/<database_name>
        Database URL     : jdbc:oracle:thin:@//localhost:1521/<service_name>
        Database Username: as appropriate
        Database Password: as appropriate

   5. JAMWiki will verify that a connection can be established with the database and will then create all required tables.

 VIRTUAL WIKIS